 Life with Mikelle: Balancing our Special Needs

-I head for the kitchen and fill the bright red teakettle with water and place it on perhaps my favorite appliance ever, the black gas range sandwiched between the zebra-striped granite counter tops Mikelle chose when we were able to create the funds to remodel her aging kitchen.
+I head for the kitchen and fill the bright red teakettle with water placing it on perhaps my favorite appliance ever, the black gas range sandwiched between the zebra-striped granite counter tops Mikelle chose when we were able to create the funds to remodel her aging kitchen.
 I open the refrigerator, grab a grocery store plastic container, take the lid off, and smell the pleasure.